CraigKelly/datasimple/README.md

 ```

 However, we use Python 3 and prefer user installs, so on a system like Ubuntu
-you might really want:
+you probably want:

 ```
 $ pip3 install --user --upgrade datasimple
 ```

-HOWEVER, The CORRECT usage in a Pipfile controlled by pipenv.
+HOWEVER, The CORRECT usage is a Pipfile controlled by pipenv.

 See below (in [Hacking](#hacking)) for installing in development mode if you
 need to make source code changes.

 # What you get

-The datasimple library lots of handy scripts (see `./bin`).
+The datasimple library and some handy scripts (see `./bin`).
+Of note is a class
+designed to help you write scripts to convert anything to Excel spreadsheets.
+(Once again, this is functionality we need for a particular business
+environment.
+It is expressly NOT an endorsement of Excel for data science.)

 # Requirements